MatthewZito/goldmund-sh-i/README.md

 ### <a name="about"> About (temporary section for dev purposes)

-This project is not a course project, nor does it use any bootstrapped content e.g. Boostrap, Material UI CDN, templates, et al. All pages and components have been written from scratch.
-This is a full-stack application designed for production.
+This is a personal web application intended as an auto-didactic tool for perfecting CI/CD and production-grade development in a fully containerized cloud environment.
+Building this app has been quite interesting; it has necessitated extensive research and unending trials.
+As a developer who aspires to make an impact as a software architect one day, I'm rather pleased with the result.
+I hope you enjoy as well.

+Note to visitors:

-If you are a hiring manager, recruiter, or otherwise an individual considering my competencies as they might apply to your needs, please consider this application to be an examplar of what I can design and build on my own.
-My hope here is that this delimits my actual capabilities from those apps on which I have worked in a collaborative capacity (just about everything in any developer's professional portfolio).
-For instance, maybe I worked at a company that used Docker.
-How do you know if *I* understand Docker?
-You don't.
-Hopefully, this app dispels that veil.
+If you are a hiring manager, recruiter, or otherwise an individual considering my competencies as they might apply to your needs, please consider this application to be an examplar of what I can design and build on my own, unassisted.
+My hope here is that this delimits my actual capabilities from those pertinent to apps on which I have worked in a collaborative capacity (just about everything in any developer's professional portfolio).
+That is, here, you can see that I indeed can effectively employ tools such as Docker, Kubernetes, et al.

 ### <a name="demo"> Visualizations + Abstractions
  Preliminary architectural layout: